AARoads Forum

 The law in question far predates that—it was passed during the early 2000s in response to the Sacajawea dollar.
 (I've dug it up once before, but it was long enough ago I can't quote chapter and verse.)

-Quote from: kphoger on Today at 12:01:31 PMWill you please explain how that would be bad?
+Quote from: kphoger on May 23, 2025, 12:01:31 PMWill you please explain how that would be bad?
 I get that 45¢ would be one quarter and four nickels instead of one quarter and two dimes, but that doesn't really seem like a big deal to me—certainly no worse than 44¢ right now being seven coins.

 Because a roll of coins contains either 40 or 50 pieces.
 (For nickels, it's 40.)
 So you only need ten transactions involving four nickels and you've run through a whole roll, which means you have to close the window to get more nickels, which means customers start screaming.
 So much screaming.
 I can still hear it when I drift off to sleep sometimes...